 How to calculate ARR

-When calculating ARR, the first step will be to determine the total value of annual revenue earned from recurring subscriptions/contracts before any upgrades or cancellations have been factored in.
-This will be the base figure from which to make your final calculation and should be the easiest to derive from your company’s overall balance sheet.
+First, determine the total value of annual revenue earned from recurring subscriptions or contracts before any upgrades or cancellations are factored in.
+This figure will be the base from which to make your final calculation and should be the easiest to derive from your company’s overall balance sheet.

 Next, you will add all relevant expansion revenue and subtract losses from downgrades or cancellations.
 Here are some extra considerations to make when utilizing these figures to calculate ARR: